 MGD and dry eye, are progressive disorders that can become worse with time.
 This progression can lead to damage to the meibomian glands, which may become permanent, causing continued discomfort and vision problems.

 The first step in dry eye treatment is to determine the underlying cause or causes.
 Our experienced eye doctors at Hill Vision Services can check for signs of dry eye and MGD during a routine eye exam and offer effective treatments for these problems.

 For patients who have more severe symptoms, we have developed an Advanced Dry Eye Clinic, in which patients receive a thorough examination and focused testing to determine the underlying causes.
-Once we are able to fully diagnose the problem, our doctors develop a personalized treatment plan for each patient that may involve one or a combination of the following treatment methods: preservative free artificial tears or lubricant drops; prescription drops; eyelid hygiene methods; serum tears; recommendations for environmental or medication changes; punctal plugs; oral prescription medications or supplements; and LipiFlow.
+Once we are able to fully diagnose the problem, our doctors develop a personalized treatment plan for each patient that may involve one or a combination of the following treatment methods: preservative-free artificial tears or lubricant drops; prescription drops; eyelid hygiene methods; serum tears; recommendations for environmental or medication changes; punctal plugs; and oral prescription medications or supplements.